charith-B/AutofillForm/README.md

 # Environment Setup

-* First step is to Install  Node.js  from the link...........===>   https://nodejs.org/en/download/
+* First step is to Install  Node.js  from the link  ===>   https://nodejs.org/en/download/

 * To verify proper installations Open terminal and type ===> npm -v